rik3k/cboe-data-pipeline/README.md

 # CBOE Data Pipeline

-A serverless pipeline that fetches JSON data from the CBOE delayed quotes API every 5 minutes, converts it to Parquet, and stores it in Amazon S3 using AWS Lambda.
+A serverless pipeline that fetches JSON data from the CBOE delayed options quotes API every 5 minutes, converts it to Parquet, and stores it in Amazon S3 using AWS Lambda.

 ## Overview